Quick Guide to Performance Testing for Banking Applications

 Banking applications are directly related to a customer’s account that holds maximum records at a time.
 These applications can be used by different users for a variety of different purposes.
-Reliability and scalability of any Banking application are more desirable because they deal with critical monetary transactions.
-Most significantly , Performance testing of legacy banking applications is a challenging and complex task to perform.
+The reliability and scalability of any Banking application are more desirable because they deal with critical monetary transactions.
+Most significantly, Performance testing of legacy banking applications is a challenging and complex task to perform.

 Most of the time the latest performance testing tools do not support the old technology being used in the bank’s legacy applications.
 So these applications need to be upgraded to the latest technology to get maximum support for this exercise.
 Legacy banking applications do not support the maximum no. of users to perform business transactions at the same time.
 Legacy banking applications are also less responsive and reliable to support their transactions processing less time to complete.

-The performance test consultants have to record the business processes multiple times and need to verify the recorded script at the end so this is a time consuming process, but for legacy applications we have perform this task repeatedly until it records all the processes.
+The performance test consultants have to record the business processes multiple times and need to verify the recorded script at the end so this is a time-consuming process, but for legacy applications, we have performed this task repeatedly until it records all the processes.

-Latest performance testing tools with legacy banking applications failed to fulfill any of these “Roll Back” and “Commit” Actions.
+The latest performance testing tools with legacy banking applications failed to fulfill any of these “Roll Back” and “Commit” Actions.
 In bank legacy applications many transactions consist of rollback and commit actions.
-These commit and roll back actions make sure the status of the transactions made by different users.
-If all the processes are completed successfully, then the commit action confirms the transaction at the end, otherwise it rolls back all the process and return the fail status.
+These commit and rollback actions make sure the status of the transactions made by different users.
+If all the processes are completed successfully, then the commit action confirms the transaction at the end, otherwise, it rolls back all the process and returns the fail status.
 These issues are very critical and all these issues should be handled carefully, otherwise without these concepts load testing would be less effective.

-There are some tools in the market to handle the legacy banking applications.
-The main challenge in the load testing exercise of legacy business applications is to make the scripts work according to the real time business scenario execution.
+The market is a chock-full of software testing tools to tackle the security concerns of banking applications along with the early detection of risks and vulnerabilities that can be easily exploited by the attackers.
+The main challenge in the load testing exercise of legacy business applications is to make the scripts work according to the real-time business scenario execution.
 IBM® Rational® Integration Tester is a powerful tool that supports these kinds of legacy banking applications.
-Rational Integration Tester supports all banking business transactions concepts, including (rollbacks, commits) actions.
+Rational Integration Tester supports all banking business transaction concepts, including (rollbacks, commits) actions.